galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 >    - *"Choose the dataset containing weights for the estimator above"* : Select the trained model weights from the previous step.
 >    - *"Select invocation method"*: `predict`
 >    - *"Select input data type for prediction"*: `tabular data`
->    - *"Training samples dataset"*: Select `X_test` dataset
+>    - *"Training samples dataset"*: Select `test_X_10` dataset
 >    - *"Choose how to select data by column:"*: `All columns`
 >    - Click *"Execute"*
 >
 {: .hands_on}

 The prediction step generates 1 dataset.
-It's a file that has predictions (0 to 9 for the predicted digits) for every image in the test dataset.
+It's a file that has predictions (0 to 9 for the predicted fruit/vegetable) for every image in the test dataset.

 ### **Machine Learning Visualization Extension**